-Welcome to the Sport Nautique / Air Nautique / Pro Air Nautique family.
+Welcome to the Nautique family.

-We realize you may be anxious to get your Sport Nautique / Air Nautique / Pro Air Nautique in the water.
+We realize you may be anxious to get your Nautique in the water.
 This manual has been written to familiarize and educate you about your boat so you will be more comfortable out on the water.
-Your Sport Nautique / Air Nautique is built to provide you with the finest watersports boat in the world.
-Whether you are slalom skiing or ripping it up on a wakeboard, we trust you and your family will enjoy this boat for many years.
+Your Nautique is built to provide you the finest watersports boat in the world.
+Whether you are skiing, wakeboarding or cruising, we trust you and your family will enjoy your Nautique for many years.

-Let's start by taking a look at the dash pod to familiarize yourself with the locations of the gauges and switches.
+Let's start by taking a look at the dash pod and console to familiarize yourself with the locations of the gauges and switches.

-Dash Layout and Gauges Standard equipment on your boat are the following gauges (pictured clockwise): Oil Pressure, Temperature, Speedometer, Tachometer/ Hour Meter, Speedometer, Fuel, Volts.
-Optional equipment is an air/water temperature gauge, clock, and a water depth gauge.
-Optional Launch Control System tank gauges are located below the Tachometer.
+Dash Pod and Console Layout Standard equipment on your boat, are the following gauges: Oil Pressure, Engine Coolant Temperature, Speedometer, Tachometer/Hour Meter, Fuel and Voltage.
+Optional equipment gauges available include: temperature, clock, depth finder, Launch Control System tank gauges, remote stereo control and Correct Craft Cruise or Perfect Pass Pro Dash Layout speed control.
+These optional gauges are positioned on the console located to the right of the drivers seat.